In this guide

 What an appropriate RPL process looks like

 ASQA is explicit that RPL is a genuine assessment process, not an administrative shortcut.
-It must be conducted with the same rigour as any other form of assessment.
-An appropriate process involves:
+A properly conducted process involves all of the following:

 Gap training: the realistic outcome